phetsims/qa/issue-templates/dev-test-template.md

 - Make sure standalone simulation is working properly.
 - Make sure the wrapper index is working properly.
 - Make sure each wrapper is working properly.
-- Download the example/template to a new html file then open it.
-Make sure the simulation starts without crashing or console errors.
+- For newer PhET-iO wrapper indicies, save the "basic example of a functional wrapper" as a .html file and open it.
+Make sure the simulation loads without crashing or throwing errors.
-- Make sure that public files do not have password protection and that private files do have password protection.
+- Make sure that public files do not have password protection.
+Use a private browser for this.
+- Make sure that private files do have password protection.
 Use a private browser for this.

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->
 <h3>Focus and Special Instructions</h3>